-Let’s suppose we have the list of numbers and do the addition of all these numbers.
+Let’s suppose we have the list of numbers and add up all these numbers.

-- The lambda function in Python can be used at various places and their powers are being utilized to write clean and simple code.
+- The lambda function in Python can be used at various places, and its powers are being utilized to write clean and simple code.

-- The power of the lambda functions is utilized when they are used with some other functions like filter(), map() and reduce(), etc.
+- The power of the lambda functions is utilized when they are used with some other functions like filter(), map(), reduce(), etc.